benaston/old-wiz/readme.md

 Wizerati is an ongoing experimental project for me to test out user interface ideas and hone my skills developing JavaScript-heavy single-page web applications.

-You can find a version of it online here:
+You can find a version of it online here (please note it has not been made cross-browser compatible yet, please use Chrome or Safari):

 http://pacific-plains-5947.herokuapp.com/